undergrad-partner-school

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 48 in 2021.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 36 in 2021.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores